 (y) prescribing and regulating the responsibilities of the holders of mining tenements as to authorising, or obtaining authorisation for, the release of information contained in applications or reports under this Act.

+(2a) Subsection (2)(x) applies to information irrespective of when —

+(a) any application or report containing the information was made or given; or

+(b) the information was supplied to the Minister, a warden or an official,

+as the case may be.

 (3) The regulations may prescribe a fine not exceeding $10 000 for an offence against any regulation and if the offence is a continuing one, a fine not exceeding $1 000 for each day or part thereof during which the offence has continued.

 [(4) repealed]